Shoulder Arms: Reception

 Shoulder Arms proved to be Chaplin's most popular film, critically and commercially, up to that point.
-A review in the October 21, 1918 New York Times was typical:
+A review in The New York Times October 21, 1918, was typical:

 "'The fool's funny,' was the chuckling observation of one of those who saw Charlie Chaplin's new film.
 Shoulder Arms, at the Strand yesterday—and, apparently, that's the way everybody felt.
 There have been learned discussions as to whether Chaplin's comedy is low or high, artistic or crude, but no one can deny that when he impersonates a screen fool he is funny.
 Most of those who go to find fault with him remain to laugh.
 They may still find fault, but they will keep on laughing."

 The film was very revolutionary for its time, introducing a new genre of comedy.
 Previously, films had treated war as a serious subject.
 This is believed to be the first comedy film about war.